mym2107/CSR-Conflict-Urbanism-Aleppo/Tutorials/Tutorial06/README.md

 ![Add Layer](https://cloud.githubusercontent.com/assets/16892784/13027499/789fa28e-d252-11e5-92a6-55b09bc50e06.png)

-You can also look at the static map for a quick reveiew of the data you have downloaded or to see how UNOSAT visualizes it.
+You can also look at the static map to see how UNOSAT visualizes it.

 ![Add Layer](https://cloud.githubusercontent.com/assets/16892784/13027500/78ae924e-d252-11e5-8687-5685521a701f.png)